Windell2468/Data-Dashboard-2/README.md

-# Web Development Project 5 - *Disney Characters Data Dashboard*
+# Web Development Project 6 - *Disney Characters Data Dashboard 2*

 Submitted by: **Jerry Rogers Jr.**

-This web app: **is a data dashboard for Disney characters that uses the Disney API.
-It allows users to search for Disney characters in films.**
+This web app: **is second version of data dashboard for Disney characters that uses the Disney API.
+It allows users to search for Disney characters in films.
+Adding features with Bar Chart and Pie Chart while users can see the results of disney films.**

 Time spent: **8** hours spent in total